sthawinke/smoppix/README.md

 ![](README_files/figure-gfm/wf-1.png)<!-- -->

+As expected, the weight allotted to the point pattern increases with the number of molecules in it: denser patterns provide more precise estimates of localization patterns.

-The inference step: fit linear mixed models, and show the most significant results:
+Next is the inference step: we fit linear mixed models, and show the most significant results:

 ``` r
 allModsNN <- fitLMMs(nnObj, fixedVars = "day", randomVars = "root")